S.T.A.L.K.E.R.: Call of Pripyat: Gameplay

-Several factions reside in the Zone: Loners, Bandits, Mercenaries, Scientists, Zombified Stalkers, Military, Monolith, Duty, and Freedom, the two latter ones being ideologically motivated; control and anarchy, respectively.
-Despite the Yanov station cease-fire, fights will occasionally break out outside designated Safe Zones.
+Several factions reside in the Zone: Loners, Bandits, Mercenaries, Scientists, Zombified Stalkers, the Military, Monolith, Duty, and Freedom, the two latter ones being ideologically motivated; control and anarchy, respectively.
+Despite the Yanov station cease-fire, firefights will occasionally break out outside designated Safe Zones.
 At some certain spots of Zaton and Jupiter groups of Mercenaries, both neutral and hostile to the player, appear.
 The player's relations to the factions are commonly neutral.
-However, Zombified Stalkers and Monoliths are hostile towards all characters.
+However, Zombified Stalkers and Monolith troops are hostile towards all characters.

 Each day at random times in the game, "emissions" will occur: The ground will shake, an indication of the Noosphere's damaged structure is unable to hold back any longer and is about to eject lethal amounts of cascading psychic energy.
 The player will be warned two minutes in advance of an upcoming blowout, and must find a predesignated shelter so as not to be exposed to the psychic fallout.
 The sky will turn red as the blowout passes through the player's region, killing everything outside of a shelter.
 The player can, however, survive outside of a shelter during a blowout if he consumes special drugs that temporarily shut down his nervous system, which will cause the player to be immune to the psychic activity, thereby passing out and waking up after the blowout.
 Blowouts can cause new artifacts to be spawned in the anomaly fields.

 Artifacts are found in or around anomalies.
 Players have to use special detectors to bring artifacts into the visible spectrum, as they are naturally invisible.
 Every time an Emission occurs, each anomaly field has a chance of creating a new artifact within its wake.
 These artifacts can be sold, be put into artifact slots that are incorporated into suits that the player can wear and are occasionally given as rewards for services rendered.
 Primarily, artifacts serve as a means to enhance the player's abilities, dependent on which artifact the player has put into his artifact slot.
 Most are modular and can be used in conjunction with other artifacts, or multiple artifacts of the same kind can be used to multiply their effects.
 Most of these artifacts emit harmful radiation, limiting their usage to short periods of time.
 Radiation-reducing artifacts can be used to counter this effect.

 In the free play mode, the player may traverse the zone and finish all of the missions that were not finished.
 The player is also able to obtain hidden artifacts and unlock achievements.